rteague/mysqlmerge/README.md

 ### How to

 mysqlmerge only works with table structures, not the data (that would get freaking crazy).
 Second, it only works with, for now, the *clean* formatted code that mysqldump would out put.
-We'll continue to update mysqmerge to handle any format of "free hand" mysql code.
+I'll continue to update mysqmerge to handle any format of "free hand" mysql code.

 Not using the -i or --input-files options means you are attempting to connect to a datatabase